Ponce/slackbuilds/system/csh/README_Slackware.txt

 As far as I know, nothing in Slackware depends on tcsh, so if you mess things up, you won't break your OS.
-You can always put things back to Slackware's default state by removing both csh and tsch, then reinstalling tcsh.
+You can always put things back to Slackware's default state by removing both csh and tcsh, then reinstalling tcsh.